alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2025/2025-07-29-wisdom-behind-the-difference-complexion-in-human-skin-colors.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The wisdom behind the difference in complexion colors of the servants of Allah"
+author: Permanent Committee of KSA
 date: 2025-07-29
-hijri: "Safar 4, 1447 AH"
+hijri: Safar 4, 1447 AH
-source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no.145, Question 4"
-category: [quran]
-tags: [alifta]
 lang: en
-translation: false
-summary: "And among His Signs is the creation of the heavens and the earth, and the difference of your languages and colours.
-Verily, in that are indeed signs for men of sound knowledge."
-author: "Permanent Committee of KSA"
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Razzaq Afifi
     url: /biography/afifi/
   deputy_chairman:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   members:
   - name: Shaykh Abdullah ibn Muni'
     url: /biography/mani/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no.145, Question 4
+summary: And among His Signs is the creation of the heavens and the earth, and the difference of your languages and colours.
+Verily, in that are indeed signs for men of sound knowledge.
+tags:
+- alifta
+title: The wisdom behind the difference in complexion colors of the servants of Allah
+translation: false
 ---

 ### Question: